Here are the answers to some of the questions we are most frequently asked about membership of Western Sussex Hospitals NHS Foundation Trust.

 However, they are subject to less central government control and are free to set their own strategy for improving and developing services in line with local priorities and needs, as well as to borrow money and invest surplus income in new services, equipment and innovations.

-Foundation trusts are overseen by Monitor, the regulator of health services in England, to ensure they meet the required standards of service, financial control and governance.
-They are also answerable to their membership through their council of governors, which works with its trust’s board of directors and holds them to account.
+Foundation trusts are overseen by NHS Improvement acting as Monitor, the regulator of health services in England, to ensure they meet the required standards of service, financial control and governance.
+They are also answerable to their membership through their Council of Governors, which works with its trust’s board of directors and holds them to account.

 What does membership involve?